Project-Code-UVA/Project-Code-Website/README.md

 Project Code Website:

-A website to showcase information about Project Code @ University of Virginia.
+A website to showcase information about Project Code @University of Virginia.